derkychen/nvim-config/README.md

 })
 ```

-And then enable the language server in a file required by or is `init.lua`.
+For the language server to actually do stuff, enable the language server in a file required by or is `init.lua`.

 ```lua
 vim.lsp.enable("lua_ls")